 Fish and Game Code section 1602 requires any person, state or local governmental agency, or public utility to notify CDFW before beginning any activity that will substantially modify a river, stream, or lake.
 To obtain permission from CDFW to proceed with your project you need to submit a Lake or Streambed Alteration Notification Form using their online EPIMS system (see Applying for Permits above).
 For permit fees please see the CDFW website.

 San Francisco District U.S. Army Corps of Engineers

 1455 Market Street, San Francisco, CA 94103-1398

-Streambank repair work often comes under Nationwide Permit 13: Bank Stabilization, and there will be no charge for the permit, although the ACOE may need advance notification of the work.
+Streambank repair work often comes under Nationwide Permit 13: Bank Stabilization, and there will be no charge for the permit.
 If your project does not fall under Nationwide Permit 13 requirements, and depending on the details of the repair, the permit fee may be up to $100.

 San Francisco Bay Area Regional Water Quality Control Board

 1515 Clay Street, Suite 1400, Oakland, CA 94612